smuellerDD/libkcapi/README.md

 * kcapi-kdf.c (depending on the presence of kcapi-md.c -- providing the KDF, HKDF and PBKDF implementations with the functions of kcapi_*kdf_*)

-* kcapi-utils.c (small helper functions providing the remainder of the functions, including verioning APIs)
+* kcapi-utils.c (small helper functions providing, including versioning APIs)

 Author